How Underinsurance Quietly Destroys Long-Term Wealth

 Ask yourself:

-• Can my health insurance handle a ₹25–30 lakh medical event?
+• Can my health insurance cover a ₹25–30 lakh medical emergency?

-• Can my family maintain lifestyle if my income stops?
+• Can my family maintain lifestyle if I lose my income?

-• Are my long-term assets protected from emergency liquidation?
+• Are my long-term assets protected from emergency sales?

-If the answer is unclear, underinsurance likely exists.
+If the answer is unclear, you are likely underinsured.

-Wealth creation works best when risk is transferred, not absorbed.
+Wealth grows best when risks are transferred, not absorbed.

-• Health insurance should protect assets, not just hospital bills
+• Health insurance should protect your assets, not just hospital bills

-• Life insurance should replace income, not provide comfort amounts
+• Life insurance should replace income, not just comfort amounts

-• Coverage must grow with life stages and inflation
+• Coverage should increase with age, responsibilities, and inflation

-• Employer insurance should be treated as a bonus, not a base
+• Treat employer insurance as a bonus, not the base

-Conclusion: Wealth Is Built on What You Don’t Lose
+Conclusion: Wealth Is About What You Don’t Lose

 • Returns